 Most helpful will be advances, both in written and audio form, of the message of the gospel in the native Digor language.
 The Gospel of John is completed, and Matthew is half done.
 When the message of Jesus is in the heart Digor language, doors begin to open to Digor hearts.

-* Pray for the Gospel of John in Digor to be completed in audio form, as planned.
+* Pray for the Gospel of John in Digor, now in audio form, to be widely distributed.

 * Pray for further progress on Matthew and other books of the New Testament.

 * Pray for new Digor believers to offer the grace of Jesus in Digor style to their friends, so that the promise of Colossians 3:11 can be fulfilled in our generation—"Christ is all, and in all."